Accepting New Clients

 Lewis (he, him, his) earned a B.A in Arts Production and Performance from Neumann University.
-Currently, he is a second-year graduate student pursuing his Master’s degree in Pastoral Clinical Mental Health Counseling at Neumann University.
+Currently, he is a third-year graduate student pursuing his Master’s degree in Pastoral Clinical Mental Health Counseling at Neumann University.
 His experience in the performing arts, along with his passion for promoting wellness and self-love, drew him to the clinical counseling field.
 Lewis believes the arts allow a person to tell a story through acting, song, dance, poetry, and many other mediums; in studying performance and mental health counseling, Lewis is learning the best ways to assist clients in telling their stories.

 “I recognize that your journey is unique.
 It can be scary and stressful at times, but I can work with you in maintaining the wellness of your mind, body, and soul during it.
 I see myself as a copilot on your journey; I am not there to take over the wheel but to guide and support you in becoming the best version of yourself.
 I look forward to traveling on your journey with you.”

 “The need for love lies at the very foundation of human existence.” – Dalai Lama

 Lewis’ typical fee is $75 for individual therapy (50 min); he can work on a flexible sliding scale if needed.